gabrielweyer/pe-clr-viewer/README.md

 If you feel adventurous you can try the [hosted version][pe-clr-viewer].

 **Fair warning**: this is probably the ugliest web app in the world and not only in terms of `UI`.
-The code is pretty horrific too :joycat:.
+The code is pretty horrific too :joy_cat:.

 This is very much a **work in progress**.
 If I manage to motivate myself I'll work on the cards listed in this [public Trello board][trello-board].